The Corporate Governance Review: Hong Kong

 Another key disclosure obligation for Hong Kong issuers is the timely disclosure of price-sensitive information – a critical measure to eliminate asymmetry of information and possible abuse by corporate insiders.
 This obligation was previously a Listing Rule requirement, but it received statutory backing in the SFO in 2013 with a view to imposing stricter penalties on offenders.
 Currently, the SFC enforces the statutory disclosure regime under the SFO.

-The obligation to make disclosure is triggered once the issuer is in possession of price sensitive information.
+The obligation to disclose is triggered once the issuer is in possession of price-sensitive information.
 Knowledge of the issuer's management is imputed to the issuer.
 It follows that issuers must establish and maintain an effective internal control system, such that material information known to its management is promptly escalated to board level for assessment.
 Directors should take reasonable steps to ensure that proper safeguards for timely disclosures are in place, failing which directors can be personally liable.

 Late disclosure may lead to civil sanctions.
-The SFC can take enforcement proceedings at the Market Misconduct Tribunal.
+The SFC can take enforcement proceedings at the Market Misconduct Tribunal (MMT).
 Sanctions available to the tribunal include fines, disqualification orders for officers and cold shoulder orders.
-Since the regime's inception in 2013, the SFC has commenced eight proceedings, with four concluded to date.
-Fines for non-compliant directors range from around HK$1 million, together with an additional order covering the SFC's investigation costs.
+Since the regime's inception in 2013, the MMT has reported the commencement of eight proceedings by the SFC and ruled on seven of those proceedings as at 2020.
+Fines for non-compliant directors start at around HK$200,000, with an additional order covering the SFC's investigation costs.

 iii Notifiable transactions and connected transactions